Table of Contents

 However, when it comes to eating well to avoid or treat uterine fibroids and related symptoms, the research on the fibroids diet link tends to track in two distinct directions.

 First, in their research, health experts have examined if and how our diets and body weight present a verified risk factor for developing uterine fibroids.
 Second, for women who are already diagnosed, some experts look at the foods and dietary supplements that can help us to control some of fibroids’ worst symptoms—including pain.
 Let’s start with the risk factors.

 A two-year (2009-2011) Chinese clinical study of 283 women aimed to explore the link between uterine fibroids and the subjects’ dietary habits, physical activity, and overall stress levels.
 Published in The Asia Pacific Journal of Clinical Nutrition, and controlling for age, social status, and other, non-dietary factors, researchers found a verified link between lifestyle/diet and the women’s likelihood to develop fibroids.
 Among premenopausal women, that risk was much higher.

 More recently, the International Journal of Environmental Research and Public Health conducted a 2021 meta-analysis of clinical studies on the data-supported link between fibroids, nutrition and diet.
 Based on 20 years’ worth of published articles and data, the Journal’s authors found that researchers linked women’s nutrition and diet to a higher risk of developing fibroids.

-Yet, meta-analyses and clinical studies notwithstanding, many practicing medical professionals–including The Mayo Clinic–classify the nutrition-fibroid link more as a potential risk factor than a surefire causal outcome.
+Yet, meta-analyses and clinical studies notwithstanding, many practicing medical professionals–including The Mayo Clinic–classify the fibroids-food link more as a potential risk factor than a surefire causal outcome.
 Also, food and diet are just one risk factor among the list published by U.S. Health and Human Services Office of Women’s Health.

 Risk factors for developing fibroids according to the HHS Office of Women’s Health: